 - 2 Tbsp nutritional yeast flakes

 - Steam cabbage in a large covered pot for about 20 minutes, or until soft when pierced with a fork.
-(I use a simple steam basket in the bottom of pot, recommendation below).
-Remove cabbage from pot when it is cool enough to handle.
+(I use a simple steam basket in the bottom of the pot, recommendation below).
+Remove cabbage from the pot when it is cool enough to handle.
 Remove 8 or more large leaves and set aside.

 - To make the filling, begin by dicing garlic, onion, celery, and carrot.

 - Saute veggies (garlic, onion, celery, and carrot) in veggie broth for approximately 5 minutes.

 - Add sauerkraut, dill weed, and salt (if using).
 Cook for another 5 minutes.
 Remove from heat.
 I use Aldi sauerkraut in a jar.

 - Cover the bottom of a 9 x 13" baking dish with a thin layer of marinara sauce.
 Reserve the rest for topping.
 I used Aldi's Simply Nature tomato basil brand.
 It is completely oil-free.
 I have also included a recipe link below if you would like to make your own.

 - On a flat surface, place cabbage leaf and fill with 1 Tbsp of the cooked wild rice (or another rice blend).

 - Next, add 1 Tbsp of the sauerkraut veggie mixture.
 Sprinkle with sesame seasoning (if using).
 Recipe below.

 - Time to roll them up!
 Fold the bottom (stem end) up and over the filling.